Obasegun123/TinyChat/ReadMe.md

 i used claude for the initial pattern

-Now i saw a sweet profile on github doing ame thing
+Now i saw a sweet profile on github doing same thing